 To motivate the use of FEC, we did a small test.
-Rather than using FEC to recover losses, a sender may decide to transmit each packet x times (remember that no back channel is available and therefore repeat request mechanisms are not an option in the context of this work).
-In figure 11 x = 2 and packets are sent in a random order.
+Rather than using FEC to recover losses, a sender may decide to transmit each packet x times.
+In figure $7 \ x = 2$ and packets are sent in a random order.
 It shows that decoding is only possible with p = 0, and the average inefficiency ratio is then near 2.0 which means that the receiver waits almost systematically the end of the transmission to reconstruct the object.
 For all p > 0 at least one experiment failed, and therefore no inefficiency ratio is shown, as explained in section 4.1.
 This test highlights the poor performances when using repetition only instead of FEC for content broadcasting.